Marble, quartzite, onyx and travertine — works of art from the earth

 When the magma or lava cools and solidifies, it forms igneous rocks such as granite, basalt or porphyry.
 Igneous rocks are usually hard and dense and have a coarse-grained structure.

-Marble, quartzite and onyx fundamentally differ in their origins, their mineral composition, their appearance and their degree of hardness.
-Since all three natural stones have excellent quality characteristics, are durable and highly decorative, the decisive differences for most people ultimately lie in the appearance and the price.
+Marble, quartzite, onyx and travertine fundamentally differ in their origins, their mineral composition, their appearance and their degree of hardness.
+Since all natural stones have excellent quality characteristics, are durable and highly decorative, the decisive differences for most people ultimately lie in the appearance and the price.

 Marble: properties and special features of the natural stone variety

-We already know that marble is a metamorphic rock formed from limestone.
-It is therefore usually slightly harder than limestone and has higher compressive and bending strength.
+We already know that marble is a metamorphic rock that was formed from limestone.
+It is therefore generally a little harder than limestone and has a higher compressive and flexural strength.
 This makes it more resistant to scratches and wear.
-Because marble is also porous, it can potentially absorb stains if it hasn't been properly sealed for a while or if liquid isn't wiped away for several hours.
-Marble is generally more susceptible to acids.
-Still, marble is great for table tops if you maintains it and keeps it clean.
+Because marble is also porous, it can absorb stains if it has not been properly sealed for a long time or if liquid is not wiped away for several hours.
+Marble is also generally a little more susceptible to acids.
+Nevertheless, marble is excellent for tabletops if it is cared for and kept clean .

-What makes marble special is its unique aesthetic, which has captivated many generations before us.
+The special feature of marble lies in its unique aesthetics, which has captivated many generations before us.
 The different minerals embedded in the rock create the characteristic grain and color, which in marble can range from white to black.

 Our marble types